-Avocados: If you want to stimulate the growth of hair and prevent oxidative stress in the scalp, adding avocados to your diet is a great choice.
+If you want to stimulate the growth of hair and prevent oxidative stress in the scalp, adding avocados to your diet is a great choice.
 These tasty fruits are rich in omega-3 fatty acids, which are important for the health of your hair follicles.
-You can topically apply avocado to your hair and scalp for a strange shampoo, but the effects on the appearance and growth of your hair will be worth it!
+You can topically apply avocado to your hair and scalp as a hair mask for shiny appearance and faster growth of your hair.

-Salmon: When your hair begins to lose its shine and luster, it can be very frustrating, but without natural acids in the hair, they are less protected and attractive, making it easier for them to become damaged and break.
+When your hair begins to lose its shine and luster, it can be very frustrating, but without natural acids in the hair, they are less protected and unattractive, making it damage-prone.
 Salmon is rich in omega-3 fatty acids, which can coat the hair and ensure that it keeps shining!

-Eggs: Without protein in our diet, we wouldn’t be able to grow most things in our body, and the same is true of hair!
-Eggs are not only a source of protein, but also biotin, which is a water-soluble B vitamin that helps with scalp health.
+Without protein in our diet, we wouldn’t be able to grow most things in our body, and the same is true for hair!
+Eggs are not only a source of protein but also biotin, which is a water-soluble B vitamin that helps with scalp health.
 Adding eggs to your morning diet a few times a week will boost biotin levels, and keep your hair growing regularly and evenly.

 Hydration is an important part of every bodily process, including the growth of hair.
 One-fourth of hair is composed of water, but without proper hydration, growth will slow down and the hair can weaken.
 Water keeps the hair looking silky and shiny, as well as supple and healthy.
 The recommended amount of water each day is 8-10 glasses, which should keep your hair in great health!